microsoft/Quantum/samples/chemistry/CreateHubbardHamiltonian/README.md

 ## Manifest ##

-- [Program.cs](./Program.cs): C# program that constructs a fermionic Hamilonian for the 1D Hubbard model.
+- [Program.cs](./Program.cs): C# program that constructs a fermionic Hamiltonian for the 1D Hubbard model.
 - [CreateHubbardHamiltonian.csproj](./CreateHubbardHamiltonian.csproj): Main C# project for the sample.